JonBoley/kveik-ring/index.md

 # Manufacturing
 * I cut my first one by hand, but you can also use these files for laser-cutting these pieces.
-* I recommend [ponoko.com](https://ponoko.com) because it's a great service, and they offer maple, oak, and walnut hardwoods.
+* I recommend [ponoko.com](https://ponoko.com) because it's a great service, and they offer a choice of hardwood materials.
 * most lines should be cut, but I also added my own branding to etch the key piece (shown in red above)

 ![laser]